-	After about 20 minutes, Padma will lead the group into a guided meditation.
+After the talk or the Q&A time, Padma will lead the group into a guided meditation.

 It is not required to remain rigid in your body during the meditation, rather it is suggested that each person be free and feel at ease in their sitting.
 If someone needs to adjust their seat or even get up for any reason, they should feel free to.
 As much as possible, though, it is recommended that each person attempt to stay as still and quiet as possible to best cultivate stillness in the shared awareness.
 If you do move, then have an awareness and respect of the space of meditation in the group, and a watchfulness of how your movements affect the attention in the group.